ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 table_id = '{0}.{1}.{2}'.format(credentials.project_id, "company_house", table_name)
 ```

-This configures the job to append the DataFrame data to the existing table if it already exists (job_config.write_disposition = bigquery.WriteDisposition.WRITE_APPEND).
+This configures the job to append the DataFrame data to the existing table if it already exists.

 ```python
 job_config.write_disposition = bigquery.WriteDisposition.WRITE_APPEND